lowqualitysoarin/Glyph-Initiator/README.md

 Glyph Initiator is an application made specifically for Nothing Phones that allows the user to control the phone's Glyph Interface without needing root via automation apps (at the moment its confirmed to work on Macrodroid), by sending intents to this application.

 ### What can I do with it?
 It allows you to create automations that interacts with your Glyph Interface, e.g. Glyph Alarm, Glyph Charge Indicator, Glyph Bluetooth Connection effect, etc...

+### How do I get started?
+If you have Macrodroid you can download these Action Blocks to give you an idea on how to get this up and working.
+If you don't in the mean time, here is a little documentation how to setup the intent you are going to send to this application

+- Package Name: com.lowqualitysoarin.glyphinitiator
+- Action Name: com.lqs.glyph.intent.action